Who We Are

 Jeremiah Jackson, Director of Equity and Inclusion, College Prep School

-Katina Papson-Rigby, Director of Community and Inclusion, St. Matthew’s Episcopal Day School
+Katina Papson-Rigby, Director of Service Learning, Urban School

 Tamisha Williams, Dean of Adult Equity and Inclusion, Lick-Wilmerding High School